#

 This option is more useful if you want to customize the toolchain, or if you want to build the toolchain for an unsupported architecture.

-The toolchain is built using the makepkg
+The toolchain is built using the makepkg tool, which is part of the pacman package manager.

 You can find the packaging scripts for the toolchain in the MOS Package Repository.